LeoGentilomo/LeoGentilomo/README.md

 - [COMAU's Robotic Licence](https://github.com/LeoGentilomo/LeoGentilomo/blob/main/Certificazione_Internazionale_COMAU_Leo_GENTILOMO.pdf) 🦿
 - [Nasty Articles](https://github.com/LeoGentilomo/Nasty_Articles/tree/main)
 - [Solutions](https://github.com/LeoGentilomo/Exercises/blob/main/Esercizi_many_body.pdf) to some exercises of the course [Quantum Many-Body Theory 1](https://www.unimi.it/it/corsi/insegnamenti-dei-corsi-di-laurea/2026/teoria-dei-sistemi-molti-corpi-1-0)
 - If you are a student seeking a PhD, I'm leaving the documentation I produced for the application in Milan/Trieste/Trento in 2026.
-I WARN YOU, they were Medium-Low rated:
+I WARN YOU, I've always been rated around the middle of the pack:
+  -
 - I've lot of tomatoes in the garden 🍅

 <h2>✍️ Contact me: </h2>